 Full program description

-OSU College of Business, in collaboration with the Northwest Center for Performance Excellence (NWCPE), offers open-enrollment and on-site customized training in Lean Six Sigma (LSS) Yellow Belt certification in the USA and internationally in English and Spanish.
+OSU College of Business, in collaboration with the Northwest Center for Performance Excellence (NWCPE), offers open-enrollment and on-site customized training in Lean Six Sigma (LSS) Green Belt certification with an emphasis in Six Sigma in the USA and internationally in English and Spanish.
 The program's mission is to assure professionals that those interested to learn what Lean Six Sigma or Continuous Process Improvement is to those who aspire to prepare to lead transformational continual process improvement initiatives in their organization or elsewhere have a reliable resource to accomplish their goals.

 The programs consist of a series of modules that one can take independently or as a series to earn a Lean Six Sigma certification or certification as an SPC Professional.
 Here is some background on the methodologies and the unique design of our program design.